The Humanities Dialogue 2018-2019

 November 28, 2018

-Fall quarter film of the Security: Sound and Vision year-long film series:
+Fall quarter film of Block Cinema's Security: Sound and Vision year-long film series:

 The Feeling of Being Watched, including Q&A with director Assia Boundaoui